 Normally the ligaments of the ankle hold the ankle bones and joint in position.
 They protect the ankle joint from abnormal movements — especially twisting, turning, and rolling of the foot.
 A ligament is an elastic structure.
 Ligaments usually stretch within their limits, and then go back to their regular positions.

 However, when an activity causes the ankle to stretch beyond its limits, a sprain occurs.
 Usually, this is a quick movement that causes the foot to turn inwards or outwards uncontrollably.
 A sprained ankle can happen to athletes and non-athletes, children, and adults.
-It can happen when you take part in sports and physical fitness activities.
+Ankle injuries can happen when you take part in sports and physical fitness activities.
 It can also occur when you simply step on an uneven surface or step down at an angle.

 Specific populations like women, children, and teenagers are at higher risk of sprains.
 Athletes are especially at risk of ankle sprains, particularly sports with rapid movements like volleyball, basketball, and soccer.
 Inadequate/inappropriate footwear can add to the likelihood of sprains.
 And if you have had a sprained ankle in the past, you are more likely to experience one again.